Charca/sapper-blog-template/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest a new feature for blogmops.
-title: ''
+title: "feature_request"
-labels: feature
+labels: "feature"
-assignees: jsbase
+assignees: "jsbase-dev"
 ---

 **Is your feature request related to a problem?
 Please describe.**